Configure Artifactory for PTC

 Q: Is the Package Reroute API call mandatory for PTC?

-Q: Can Package Reroute repo_key point to a remote or a virtual repository?
+Q: Can the Package Reroute repo_key point to a virtual repository?

 Q: Why does PTC require anonymous access on Artifactory?

 A: Zscaler redirect requests arrive without end-user Artifactory credentials.
-The anonymous principal must have Read (and remote Deploy/Cache where required) on the repo_key repositories.
-See Step 5: Configure Anonymous Access.
+The anonymous principal must have Read and Deploy/Cache on the remote repository configured as repo_key.
+See Step 4: Configure Anonymous Access.

 Q: What HTTP response should I expect from /package-reroute?

-/package-reroute?A: A successful test returns HTTP 302 or 307 with a Location header pointing at your Artifactory repository path—not the public registry hostname.
-See Step 6: Verify the Redirect Endpoint.
+/package-reroute?A: A successful test returns HTTP 302 or 307 with a Location header pointing at your Artifactory remote repository path—not the public registry hostname.
+See Step 5: Verify the Redirect Endpoint.

 Related Topics